Enhance Your Risk Management with AG & CRE Stress Testing

 As a general rule, community banks are not required to perform the type of enterprise-wide stress tests required of larger financial institutions through either Dodd-Frank Act Stress Testing (DFAST) or the Comprehensive Capital Analysis and Review (CCAR).
 However, the 2006 interagency CRE Guidance emphasized that a reasonable and well-documented approach to CRE portfolio stress testing, undertaken at regular intervals, is the most effective way for community banks to meet examiner expectations and to contribute toward effective risk management of CRE concentrations.

-What is stress testing related to loans?
-During your bank’s loan stress test, our consultants will help you identify the population of loans to include in the test, based on the criteria established in the 2006 CRE Guidance.
-We’ll define the scenarios and use our proven methodology to perform each stress test.
+During a loan stress test, our consultants will help identify the loans to include, based on criteria from the 2006 CRE Guidance.
+We define scenarios and use our proven methodology to perform each stress test.

-Our report will provide expected loss projections based on the adverse and severely adverse scenarios on a loan-by-loan basis, as well as a summary of portfolio expectations with a narrative that provides a clear and concise explanation of the analysis and results.
+Our report includes expected loss projections for adverse and severely adverse scenarios on a loan-by-loan basis, along with a portfolio summary and a clear explanation of the analysis and results.

 For added flexibility and convenience for your financial institution, Young & Associates can perform these bank stress tests remotely, rather than on-site.
 Contact us to get started.